Administrative Support Workers - See "Occupational Categories."

 ADR Election Rate - Of the total counselings or complaints that received an ADR offer, the election rate represents the percentage that participated in the ADR process.

-ADR Offer Rate - The percentage of the total counselings or complaints that received an ADR offer.
+ADR Offer Rate - The percentage of completed/ended counselings or the complaint closures that received an ADR offer.

-ADR Participation Rate - The percentage of completed counselings or complaints workload where both parties agreed to participate in ADR.
+ADR Participation Rate - The percentage of completed/ended counseling or the complaint closures where both parties agreed to participate in ADR.

 ADR Resolution Rate - The percentage of ADR closures that were resolved by either settlement or withdrawal from the EEO process.

 Agency - Executive agencies as defined in Section 102 of Title 5, U.S. Code (including those with employees and applicants for employment who are paid from nonappropriated funds), the United States Postal Service, the Postal Rate Commission, and those units of the legislative and judicial branches of the Federal government having positions in the competitive service.